List of Star Wars: Knights of the Old Republic characters: Darth Sion

 Darth Sion, voiced by Louis Mellis, is an antagonist in The Sith Lords.
-Darth Traya trained both Sion and Nihilus, who in turn betray her.
-He holds his ravaged body together with the dark-side of the Force.
-The player's character eventually defeats Sion, and upon doing so, can return him to the light before he dies.
+Darth Traya trained both Sion and Nihilus, who in turn betrayed her.
+He holds his ravaged, necrotic body together by drawing on his constant pain using the dark side of the Force, making himself virtually unkillable.
+The player's character Jedi Exile eventually defeats Sion several times, and convinces him to end his own miserable existence by letting go of the Force.

 Chris Avellone, lead designer of The Sith Lords, was inspired to create Sion by Tessai's death scene in Ninja Scroll.
 In contrast to other characters, Sion's design took much longer to hone down.
 Brian Menze, creator of the concept art and in-game model, had difficulty finding a design that Avellone was satisfied with, and the two had many conversations on how he should appear.
 It was planned that Sion would have small parts of him orbiting around him.
 Engine troubles, however, made that difficult, ultimately resulting in a character looking far more "human".
 Voice directors Will Beckman and Darragh O'Farrell originally sought to hire someone with an English accent, rather than the Scottish one found in the game.
 Problems arose due to most English actors lacking deep voices, though afterwards they wished to avoid making Sion "too Scottish", wishing to avoid creating a caricature to American ears.
 They called Sion's voice one of their favorites in The Sith Lords.